zishanqin/Symbolic-transfer/Theory_Chart/Presentation.md

 Comparing the dark blue line, to the orange one, even though both are trained from scratch, classification by probing clearly obtained a better performance. <br>
 However, our performance was not yet stable at the moment.<br>
 ### Slide 6: <br>
-Well, that's all the introduction for our project.<br> If you're interested, please come to our tutorial presentation on wednesday 3-5pm.<br>
+Well, that's all of the introduction for our project.<br> If you're interested, please come to our tutorial presentation on wednesday 3-5pm.<br>
 Thank you for your attention. <br>